 SACRAMENTO, CA –-(Ammoland.com)- On April 24th, the Senate Natural Resources and Water Committee will hear SB 1221 (Lieu), legislation that would outlaw the use of dogs for hunting bears and bobcats in California.

-By attempting to prohibit the use of dogs via statute, SB 1221 would violate the spirit of the California Environmental Quality Act (CEQA) – the process established by the Legislature to ensure that policy decisions which impact our natural resources are based upon the best available science, following thorough environmental review.
+By attempting to prohibit the use of dogs via statute, SB 1221 would violate the spirit of the California Environmental Quality Act (CEQA) – the process established by the Legislature to ensure those policy decisions which impact our natural resources are based upon the best available science, following thorough environmental review.

 SB 1221 would not only prohibit the long-standing tradition of hunting these species with hounds, but also place all other types of hunting with dogs in serious jeopardy.